Website terms and conditions template: marketplace for services; seller side

 This is one of the two T&C documents you'll need if you operate a website that provides a marketplace.
 Because each marketplace website has its own business model, we provide separate agreements for terms with buyers and providers.

 Provisions you will need for buyers vary more than those for service providers.
 So while this document covers many types of service, we offer several buyer side versions.
-The complementary template that provides terms for buyers can be found at Website terms and conditions template: marketplace for services; buyer side.
+The complementary template that provides terms for buyers can be found here.

 The law in this document